GoranTopic/dstore-js/README.md

 Storage-js
 =======
-#### ever wish writting stuff to disk was simple?
+#### Ever wish writing stuff to disk was simple?
 Ever wish it would be easy to switch between databases?
-Well, fred no more.
+Well, fret no more.

 ## Installation